 The Porthole Portage Frontend

-Porthole is a GTK-based frontend for Portage (the Gentoo package management system).
-It features a hierarchial view of packages and supports fast searches and dependency calculations.
+Porthole is a GTK-based front-end for Portage (the Gentoo package management system).
+It features a hierarchical view of packages and supports fast searches and dependency calculations.
 Porthole works mainly by running "emerge" commands in its own terminal window, and supports most emerge operations.

 Porthole is released under the GPL.